trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 TypeScript has a built-in [tracing tool](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing) that can help you find the bottleneck in your types.
 It's not perfect, but it's the best tool available.

-It's ideal to test your library on a real-world app to simulate what your libary is doing for real developers.
+It's ideal to test your library on a real-world app to simulate what your library is doing for real developers.
 For tRPC, I created a basic [T3 app](https://create.t3.gg/) resembling what many of our users work with.

 Here's the steps I followed to trace tRPC:

-1. [Locally link library](https://docs.npmjs.com/cli/commands/npm-link) to the example app.
+1. [Locally link the library](https://docs.npmjs.com/cli/commands/npm-link) to the example app.
 This is so you can change your library code and immediately test changes locally.

 2. Run this command in the example app: